Meats, Mexican & Tex-Mex, Stews

 Directions

-Heat olive oil in a heavy cooking pot and sauté garlic, onions and pepper until tender.
-Add venison and brown for 10 minutes over medium heat.
-Add tomatoes, tomato sauce, kidney beans, chili powder, cayenne pepper, Old Bay, salt, garlic salt.
+Heat olive oil in a heavy cooking pot and sauté garlic and onions until tender.
+Add meat and brown for 10 minutes over medium heat.
+Add tomatoes, green chiles, tomato sauce, kidney beans, chili powder, cayenne pepper, Old Bay, salt, garlic salt.
 Mix together and add bay leaves.
-Bring to a boil and simmer uncovered for 2-3 hours.
+Bring to a boil, reduce heat, simmer uncovered for 2-3 hours.

 Notes

 This chili is surprisingly rich.
-Not sure if it’s the Old Bay or what, but it was great, even if far from traditional.
-We served it with cornbread made from the standard recipe that comes on the cornmeal box, improved upon with diced Hatch chilis and shredded cheddar added to the mix just before baking.
+Not sure if it’s the Old Bay or what, but it’s great.
+We serve it with cornbread made from the standard recipe that comes on the cornmeal box.

 Share